-In this nineteenth leg of the long journey to Hudson Bay and return, I am going to post James Douglas’s 1835 journal.
+This is Athabasca Pass, which is the subject of this blogpost.
+In this nineteenth leg of the long York Factory Express journey to Hudson Bay and return, I am going to post James Douglas’s 1835 journal.
 For me it is the most interesting, as at Jasper’s House, Douglas met Alexander Caulfield Anderson of New Caledonia, and transferred the territory’s supplies and passengers into his hands.
 As I say in my book, The Pathfinder:

 From the Rearguard Falls [on the headwaters of the Fraser River, in British Columbia] the men climbed the sparsely wooded ridges to the summit of the [Yellowhead] pass and followed the Miette River through clear pastureland to Jasper’s House, on the Snake Indian River.
 It was early October, and the express boats had not yet come from Edmonton House.
 Because the post was already short of provisions, the New Caledonia men [under Anderson] set up camp at the lake southwest of Jasper’s House and fished for their suppers.

 Ten days passed before the express boats finally arrived with 60 packs of leather and five adult passengers bound for New Caledonia — including clerks Archibald McKinlay and John McIntosh, who was accompanied by his wife and children….
-[John McIntosh’s story is told here: http://nancymargueriteanderson.com/john-mcintosh/ ]
+John McIntosh’s story is told here: https://nancymargueriteanderson.com/john-mcintosh/

 The Jasper’s House men provided packhorses for the leather and riding horses for the passengers, but deep snow now obstructed the pass and made travelling difficult.
 It took the party 11 days to cross the mountains [by Yellowhead Pass], and by the time they reached Tete Jaune Cache they were already short of provisions…